 All occupational therapists applying for Licensure in Saskatchewan will be required to successfully complete the CAOT exam.
-Prior to successful completion of the CAOT exam, new graduates can apply for a Restricted License Level 2 for up to 20 months depending on the date of commencement of their Restricted license.
-Restricted License Level 2 holders will need to have a designated occupational therapist or an approved supervisor and will need to submit reports to the Credentials Committee contact person bi-monthly until successful completion of the CAOT exam.
+Prior to successful completion of the National Occupational Therapy Certification Examination (NOTCE), new graduates can apply for a Restricted License Level 2 for up to 20 months depending on the date of commencement of their Restricted license.
+Restricted License Level 2 holders will need to have a designated occupational therapist or an approved supervisor and will need to submit reports to the Credentials Committee contact person bi-monthly until successful completion of the NOTCE.